cconstable/ParseModel-iOS/README.md

 Hassel-free data models for the Parse iOS SDK.

-The `ParseModel` class automatically maps the properties of your subclass to entries in an underlying `PFObject` and handles any neccesary conversions (e.g. if yuor property is an `int` it is converted to an `NSNumber` for storage).
+The `ParseModel` class automatically maps the properties of your subclass to entries in an underlying `PFObject` and handles any neccesary conversions (e.g. if your property is an `int` it is converted to an `NSNumber` for storage).

 ## Why ParseModel?